 Blueberry Super Granola

 These breakfast cookies were a staple of care packages for John while he was deployed.
 They use quinoa as well as a lot of other whole grains, seeds, and other healthy ingredients to create a delicious on-the-go breakfast item.
-Swap out the raisins for your dried blueberries, or halve the recommended raisins and add dried blueberries for a twist.
+Swap out the raisins for your dried blueberries, halve the recommended raisins and add dried blueberries, or add nuts (like walnuts) for a twist.

 Homemade Granola Bars